All Episodes

 And this is, I think, the thing that drives people nuts more than anything.

-Look, I don't know exactly what documents we're talking about in Mar Lago, but I just want a federal government in a law enforcement establishment that's gonna treat every person equally, regardless of whether they have a D or an R after their name.
+Look, I don't know exactly what documents we're talking about in Mar-Lago, but I just want a federal government and a law enforcement establishment that's going to treat every person equally, regardless of whether they have a D or an R after their name.

 And that is clearly not happening in this case.